Solid Waste and Recycling Division

 The "Make It and Take It Rainwater Barrel Class" teaches residents how to collect and recycle rainwater for gardening and lawn care by using a handmade rain barrel using a large plastic drum, a few parts and some basic tools.
 The cost for the class including supplies is $40 for Grand Prairie residents and $55 for non-residents.

 For information on the next class, call 972-237-8377.

 Keep Grand Prairie Beautiful

-The next session of ShadeMakers classes are scheduled for April 24-26.
-Click here for flier.
-Topics will include: Good Native Trees for Grand Prairie Soils, How to Plant, Prune and Care for Your Trees, City of Grand Prairie StreetScaping Program, KGPB Tree Farm Project, and Volunteer Opportunities.
+Topics at the ShadeMakers classes include Good Native Trees for Grand Prairie Soils, How to Plant, Prune and Care for Your Trees, City of Grand Prairie StreetScaping Program, KGPB Tree Farm Project, and Volunteer Opportunities.

 Parks and Recreation Department